tradingstrategy-ai/trading-strategy/README.md

 # Trading Strategy framework for Python

 Trading Strategy framework is a Python framework for algorithmic trading on decentralised exchanges.

+- Download decentralised finance market data sets
+- Develop and backtest trading strategies in Jupyter Notebook
+- Live trade execution for onchain trading
+- Smart contract vault support for turning your trading strategy to a third-party investable vault

+The `trading-strategy` library provides data fetching for backtesting and live trading.

 It is using [backtesting data](https://tradingstrategy.ai/trading-view/backtesting) and [real-time price feeds](https://tradingstrategy.ai/trading-view) from [Trading Strategy Protocol](https://tradingstrategy.ai/).